-Amanda Frazier, vice president of regulatory policy: Frazier serves as vice president of regulatory policy, based in the Austin office, and is responsible for representing the company’s interests in the organized power markets and before state and federal agencies.
+Amanda Frazier, senior vice president of regulatory policy: Frazier serves as senior vice president of regulatory policy, and is responsible for representing the company’s interests in the organized power markets and before state and federal agencies.

-Frazier served in a similar capacity as a senior director for the company’s predecessor, Energy Future Holdings, which she joined in 2010.
+Prior to her current role, Frazier held roles with similar responsibilities for the company’s predecessor, Energy Future Holdings, which she joined in 2010.

 She has a bachelor of arts from Baylor University and received her law degree from Vanderbilt University.
 Prior to joining the company, Amanda was an attorney in the Austin office of Bracewell & Giuliani LLP and the Dallas office of Hunton & Williams LLP.

 Scott A. Hudson, president of Vistra Retail: Hudson serves as head of Vistra’s retail business, including president of TXU Energy, a market-leading competitive retail electricity provider, powering the lives of more Texans than any other retailer.
 Serving nearly 5 million residential, commercial, and industrial retail customers with electricity and gas, Vistra is the largest competitive residential electricity provider in the country and offers the most innovative products and services in the retail energy industry.